dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

    interval and/or weighting function for the various quadrature types.
 The type of quadrature used is specified by :data:`T` which can be set to the following choices:

+   .. type:: gsl_integration_fixed_legendre

+      This specifies Legendre quadrature integration.
+The parameters :data:`alpha` and :data:`beta` are ignored for this type.

+   .. type:: gsl_integration_fixed_chebyshev

+      This specifies Chebyshev type 1 quadrature integration.
+The parameters :data:`alpha` and :data:`beta` are ignored for this type.

-   * .. type:: gsl_integration_fixed_laguerre
+   .. type:: gsl_integration_fixed_laguerre

       This specifies Laguerre quadrature integration.
 The parameter :data:`beta` is ignored for this type.

-   * .. type:: gsl_integration_fixed_hermite
+   .. type:: gsl_integration_fixed_hermite

       This specifies Hermite quadrature integration.
 The parameter :data:`beta` is ignored for this type.

+   .. type:: gsl_integration_fixed_chebyshev2

+      This specifies Chebyshev type 2 quadrature integration.
+The parameters :data:`alpha` and :data:`beta` are ignored for this type.

 .. function:: void gsl_integration_fixed_free(gsl_integration_fixed_workspace * w)